pasewalck/api-proxy/README.md

-# Prototype Chaching Proxy API
+# Prototype Caching Proxy API

 This project implements a prototype for a caching proxy api.
 The results of api requests are cached for a specific time period based on a key generated from the request.